leviviane/leviviane/README.md

 ⚡ Fun fact: I can speak 3 languages - English, Korean, and Vietnamese

-🚀 Making an Impact: I have always loved helping others and problem-solving.
-My goal is leverage my problem-solving and customer service skills alongside my engineering knowledage to help make a positive impact in any organizations and those around me.

 <!--
 **leviviane/leviviane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.